MaoShizhong/chess/README.md

 ### constructor(startingState?: string, opts?: { isPGN: boolean })

-Will throw if the resulting FEN string is invalid (e.g. not a 8x8 board position, missing segments etc.).
+Will throw if given PGN and it contains an invalid move, or the resulting starting FEN string is invalid (e.g. not a 8x8 board position, missing segments etc.).

 #### startingState (optional)